Krishna

-The anecdotes and narratives of Krishna's life are generally titled as Krishna Leela.
-He is a central character in the Mahabharata, the Bhagavata Purana, the Brahma Vaivarta Purana, and the Bhagavad Gita, and is mentioned in many Hindu philosophical, theological, and mythological texts.
+The anecdotes and narratives of Krishna's life are generally titled as Krishna Līlā.
+He is a central figure in the Mahabharata, the Bhagavata Purana, the Brahma Vaivarta Purana, and the Bhagavad Gita, and is mentioned in many Hindu philosophical, theological, and mythological texts.
 They portray him in various perspectives: as a god-child, a prankster, a model lover, a divine hero, and the universal supreme being.
-His iconography reflects these legends, and shows him in different stages of his life, such as an infant eating butter, a young boy playing a flute, a young boy with Radha or surrounded by female devotees; or a friendly charioteer giving counsel to Arjuna.
+His iconography reflects these legends and shows him in different stages of his life, such as an infant eating butter, a young boy playing a flute, a handsome youth with Radha or surrounded by female devotees, or a friendly charioteer giving counsel to Arjuna.

 The name and synonyms of Krishna have been traced to 1st millennium BCE literature and cults.
-In some sub-traditions, Krishna is worshipped as Svayam Bhagavan (the Supreme God), and it is sometimes known as Krishnaism.
+In some sub-traditions, like Krishnaism, Krishna is worshipped as the Supreme God and Svayam Bhagavan (God Himself).
 These sub-traditions arose in the context of the medieval era Bhakti movement.
 Krishna-related literature has inspired numerous performance arts such as Bharatanatyam, Kathakali, Kuchipudi, Odissi, and Manipuri dance.
-He is a pan-Hindu god, but is particularly revered in some locations, such as Vrindavan in Uttar Pradesh, Dwarka and Junagadh in Gujarat; the Jagannatha aspect in Odisha, Mayapur in West Bengal; in the form of Vithoba in Pandharpur, Maharashtra, Shrinathji at Nathdwara in Rajasthan, Udupi Krishna in Karnataka, Parthasarathy in Tamil Nadu and in Aranmula, Kerala, and Guruvayoorappan in Guruvayoor in Kerala.
-Since the 1960s, the worship of Krishna has also spread to the Western world and to Africa, largely due to the work of the International Society for Krishna Consciousness (ISKCON).
+He is a pan-Hindu god, but is particularly revered in some locations, such as Vrindavan in Uttar Pradesh, Dwarka and Junagadh in Gujarat; the Jagannatha aspect in Odisha, Mayapur in West Bengal; in the form of Vithoba in Pandharpur, Maharashtra, Shrinathji at Nathdwara in Rajasthan, Udupi Krishna in Karnataka, Parthasarathy in Tamil Nadu, Aranmula and Guruvayoorappan (Guruvayoor) in Kerala.

+Since the 1960s, the worship of Krishna has also spread to the Western world, largely due to the work of the International Society for Krishna Consciousness (ISKCON).

 Names and epithets

-The name "Krishna" originates from the Sanskrit word kṛṣṇa, which is primarily an adjective meaning "black", "dark", "dark blue" or “the all attractive”.
-The waning moon is called Krishna Krishna Paksha, relating to the adjective meaning "darkening".
-The name is also interpreted sometimes as "all-attractive".
+The name "Krishna" originates from the Sanskrit word kṛṣṇa, which means "black", "dark" or "dark blue".
+The waning moon is called Krishna Paksha, relating to the adjective meaning "darkening".
+Some Vaishnavas also translate the word as "All-Attractive", though it lacks that meaning in Sanskrit.

 As a name of Vishnu, Krishna is listed as the 57th name in the Vishnu Sahasranama.
 Based on his name, Krishna is often depicted in idols as black- or blue-skinned.
 Krishna is also known by various other names, epithets, and titles that reflect his many associations and attributes.
 Among the most common names are Mohan "enchanter"; Govinda "chief herdsman", Keev "prankster", and Gopala "Protector of the 'Go'", which means "soul" or "the cows".
 Some names for Krishna hold regional importance; Jagannatha, found in the Puri Hindu temple, is a popular incarnation in Odisha state and nearby regions of eastern India.

-Krishna may also be referred to as Vāsudeva-Krishna, Murlidhar, or Chakradhar.
-The honorary title "Sri" (also spelled "Shri") is often used before the name of Krishna.